 - by New Deal democrat

-I will keep my comments on December existing home sales and prices brief.
-That’s because, even though they make up about 90% of the total market, they have much less economic impact than new home construction.
-They are best used to confirm trends; in this case, that housing sales have continued to decline, and prices (which follow sales with a lag) have also rolled over.
+Even though existing home sales make up about 90% of the total market, they have much less economic impact than new home construction.
+They are best used to confirm trends.
+In January they continued to confirm that sales have continued to decline, and prices, which follow sales with a lag, have joined in.

-The median price of an existing home, which isn’t seasonally adjusted, declined further to $366,900, only a 2.3% YoY increase from 2021’s $358,800.
-My rule of thumb for non-seasonally adjusted data is that the trend has turned when the YoY increase is less than 1/2 of its maximum increase in the past 12 months.
-That was January 2022’s +17.1%.
-Needless to say, only a 2.3% YoY increase in December confirms that prices have turned down.
-Here’s what YoY prices also look like for the past 3 years through November:
+The median price of an existing home, which isn’t seasonally adjusted, also declined further to $359,000, up only 1.3% YoY from 2022’s $354,300.
+Since my rule of thumb for non-seasonally adjusted data is that the trend has turned when the YoY increase is less than 1/2 of its maximum increase in the past 12 months, which was the +17.1% growth of 12 months ago, needless to say this confirms that prices have turned down in a significant way:

 The decline in sales, as well as housing permits and starts, is certainly consistent with a recession - which has normally coincided with a decline of about 20% or more.
 As I’ve pointed out several times already, what is “different *so far* this time” is that this hasn’t fed through into any significant decline in the backlog of authorized housing not yet started, or housing under construction:

 Until housing under construction turns down substantially, housing is not exerting any significant downward pressure on the economy.